Ferry Piekart

 Ferry Piekart (born 1974) is a Dutch author of children's non-fiction books.
 His Playing With Stuff – Outrageous Games with Ordinary Objects was published in the United States in 2004 by Kane/Miller Book Publishers.

 Biography

-Ferry Piekart is a Rotterdam resident.
+Ferry Piekart is a resident of The Hague.
 He studied journalism and cultural anthropology, and began his career in the Netherlands writing popular-science articles for Dutch magazines.
 He later began writing articles and stories for children's magazines.
 Playing With Stuff – Outrageous Games with Ordinary Objects was his first children's book.
+He also translated a book from Liam O'Donnell - Max Finder 1.